 Note: All Allen College faculty, staff, students and visitors must be screened for COVID-19.
 Refer to the building listings below for your screening site.
 A face mask is required when entering campus, when in any common area of campus and/or in situations where a 6-foot distance cannot be maintained.
 Refer to the Temporary Pandemic Policy for more guidance.

 Barrett Forum, Winter Hall and Gerard Hall campus hours (Get screened for COVID-19 by entering Winter Hall)

-Monday - Friday 7 a.m. - 5 p.m.
+Monday - Thursday 7 a.m. - 8 p.m., Friday 7 a.m. - 5 p.m.

 McElroy Hall campus hours (Get screened for COVID-19 in McElroy Hall or Winter Hall before entering McElroy Hall)

 Monday - Thursday 7:30 a.m. - 8 p.m., Friday 7:30 a.m. - 5 p.m.